GDPR-Compliant AI Applications: Private EU Inference with RAG (Architecture Guide)

 Can I use this architecture for internal employee-facing applications?

 Yes.
 GDPR applies to employee data with the same rigor as customer data.
 Internal AI applications that process employee queries, HR information, or business documents require the same compliance measures.
-The architecture described in this guide—private EU inference, controlled vector storage, transient query processing—applies equally to internal and external applications.
+The architecture described in this guide applies equally to internal and external applications.

 Related guides